Johnny Marr at the AIM awards 2019 by Jwslubbock, licensed under (CC BY-SA 4.0)

 Power Tip:

-That’s what those high frets and high strings are for.
-Most guitarists just the 12th fret upwards for solo-ing and that’s it.
+That’s what those high frets and high strings are for!

 What a waste.

-- G Major, G sus2 and G sus4 all sound great played alongside each other. (as all the notes fit into the G Major key)
+G Major – The following three versions all sound great when played alongside each other.
+(That’s because all the notes fit into the G Major key).

 …AND…

-- G minor, G sus2 and G sus4 all sound great played alongside each other. (as all the notes fit into the G minor key)
+G minor – The following three versions all sound great when played alongside each other.
+(That’s because all the notes fit into the G Minor key).

 Let’s play through a couple of examples I’ve created of these chords in use.

-Example 1 is a fairly straightforward way of playing through the Major, Sus 2 and Sus 4 chords with a basic Down Up strum pattern.
+Example 1 is a fairly straightforward way of playing through the Major, Sus 2, and Sus 4 chords.

-In the real world, we use these 3 string version of chords in some of the following ways:
+In the real world, you can use these 3-string triad shapes in some of the following ways:

-- Switch your low chords to your new found high chords and strum them (Johnny Marr does this to great effect)
+- Strumming – Stop playing boring open chords and instead play your newfound triads and strum them (Johnny Marr from The Smiths does this to great effect)

-- Switch your low chords to your new found high chords and pick the notes to create a melody (add delay and you’ll sound a bit like The Edge and/or many shoegaze bands)
+- Picking – Take the triads and pick the notes to create a melody (add delay and you’ll sound a bit like The Edge and/or many shoegaze bands)

-- Incorporate these chords in to your lead and solo playing at the right moments to create a more harmonically rich and more interesting guitar solo
+- Lead – Incorporate these chords into your lead and solo playing at the right moments to create a more harmonically rich and more interesting guitar solo

 Download the Guitar Pro files to hear the above 3 examples in action.